ms/buildtogether.tech/src/communicate.md

 archives of stream-of-consciousness exchanges is harder than finding things in asynchronous media.

 But who am I kidding?
-You're going to use <span i="communication!instant messaging; instant messaging!inevitable use of">instant messaging</span> no matter what I say.
+You're going to use [% i "communication!instant messaging" "instant messaging!inevitable use of" %]instant messaging[% /i %] no matter what I say.
 If more than two people are in the conversation, follow the same rules you would for a short meeting: post a summary of any decisions you made where everyone can see it.

-If you prefer fewer interruptions and longer periods of thought, you can always go back to <span i="communication!email; email (for team communication)">email</span>, which has been used to run projects since the 1970s.
+If you prefer fewer interruptions and longer periods of thought, you can always go back to [% i "communication!email" "email (for team communication)" %]email[% /i %], which has been used to run projects since the 1970s.
 It brings content directly to people while allowing everyone to deal with issues when it's convenient for them, and supports long-running conversations.
 Email really comes into its own, though, when messages are routed